NishiGaba/Crack-JS/README.md

-# My Path to Crack JS
+# My Path to Crack the JS :sunglasses:

 ### *“A collection of useful resources that a Followed to crack the JS”*